deencat/socialmediamktagent-v1/docs/Product_Management_Plan.md

 ## Next Steps

-To begin development:

-1. Set up the project structure according to Phase 1
-2. Create the initial dummy JSON data structure
+1. Complete the Content Calendar Widget implementation
+2. Implement Quick Actions and Recent Activity widgets
-3. Implement the authentication UI components
+3. Create the "Add Widget" functionality
-4. Begin building the dashboard shell
+4. Implement Brand Voice Settings interface
+5. Continue enhancing test coverage as new features are added
+6. Keep documentation updated with progress

 Regularly review this document to ensure alignment with the project goals and to track progress against the defined phases and deliverables.